 The recovery menu that comes up when you press Alt-F1 contains a number of options to help you in getting your system to start although in some cases your system may not be recovered by these as well as you might like.
 Options contained in this menu include:

 - ESC to continue with the normal boot process

 - F2 to boot to a command line without starting the graphical interface.
 From here you can run MAKEINI to rebuild your desktop or use TEDIT (a small command line editor) to fix corrupted files.

 - F3 to reset the video mode back to VGA, bypassing the installed graphics driver.
-A useful option if your video driver gets corrupted or you set it up incorrectly.

 - F4 to restart the system with a maintenance desktop.
 From here you can use the selective reinstall option to rebuild the corrupted part of your system.